-40. Following undesirable or unacceptable behaviour, consequences or sanctions include, where appropriate:

-- Reminder of appropriate behaviour, - Verbal reprimand or suitable communication method, for example, Makaton or PECS, - Time-out, either within the room or outside of the room, for an agreed time and with expectations clearly stated regarding what the pupil will need to do to re-join the group. - Working away from the group for an agreed period, usually ranging from a part of one lesson, a whole lesson, half a day or a whole day.
-The pupil will usually be supervised during this period, usually by a member of SLT. - Detention at the convenience of the member of staff, taking place either at break-time, over lunch-break or in more extreme circumstances and where agreed with SLT, after school. - Phone calls home or messages in home school books to discuss the issues. - Fixed term exclusion. - Permanent exclusion.
+- 40. Following undesirable or unacceptable behaviour, consequences or sanctions include, where appropriate: - Reminder of appropriate behaviour, - Verbal reprimand or suitable communication method, for example, Makaton or PECS, - Time-out within the room or outside of the room, for an agreed time and with expectations clearly stated. - Working away from the group for an agreed period, usually ranging from a part of one lesson, a whole lesson, half a day or a whole day.
+The pupil will usually be supervised during this period, usually by a member of SLT. - Detention at the convenience of the member of staff, taking place either at break-time, over lunch-break or in more extreme circumstances and where agreed with SLT, after school. - Phone calls home or emails to parents to discuss the issues. - Fixed term exclusion - Permanent exclusion.
 This may be considered where a pupil persistently behaves in an unacceptably poor manner; including being physical to others, despite having received the full range of behaviour support listed here.
 It may also be considered where a pupil is found to have behaved in such a grossly unacceptable manner that further attendance at Henshaw and Greenhead is not appropriate.
 Permanent exclusion would always be a last resort and would require the sanction of the Head teacher acting within nationally prescribed procedures.
 Parents would always be informed in writing of the reasons for exclusion and their right of appeal.

-The use of "break-out spaces".
+The use of "break-out spaces"

-41. For some pupils at Henshaw and Greenhead the busy atmosphere inside a classroom may, occasionally, contribute to their increased levels of anxiety.
+- 41. For some pupils at Henshaw and Greenhead the busy atmosphere inside a classroom may, occasionally, contribute to their increased levels of anxiety.
 Where remaining in the room appears to be maintaining pupil anxiety or inappropriate behaviours, staff may consider encouraging the pupil to use one of the "break-out" spaces that are available.
-Pupils are supported in leaving the room in the following ways, they may be:

-- Offered time in the intervention room.
+Pupils are supported in leaving the room in the following ways, they may be: - Offered time in the intervention room- NB/ This room will not be in use in Autumn Term due to COVID-19

-- Offered access to the playground area.

-- Offered time with a member of staff to walk around the school or its grounds for a short while.

-42. Staff will bear in mind that the purpose of this time out of class is to reduce feelings, such as stress, anxiety or anger that may be making it difficult for the pupil to behave appropriately in the classroom at that time.
-They will use their knowledge of the pupils to help choose the most appropriate place for the pupil to go and expect to welcome the pupil back when they are ready.

-43. In the vast majority of circumstances this time out will be in partnership between staff and pupil but there may be occasions where a pupil may be prevented from entering or leaving an area in extreme circumstances.
+- Offered access to the playground area- NB/ This will be based upon staffing levels due to COVID-19 - Offered time with a member of staff to walk around the school or its grounds for a short while- NB/ This will be based upon staffing levels due to COVID-19 - 42.
+Staff will bear in mind that the purpose of this time out of class is to reduce feelings, such as stress, anxiety or anger that may be making it difficult for the pupil to behave appropriately in the classroom at that time.
+They will use their knowledge of the pupils to help choose the most appropriate place for the pupil to go and expect to welcome the pupil back when they are ready-staffing dependent. - 43.
+In the vast majority of circumstances this time out will be in partnership between staff and pupil but there may be occasions where a pupil may be prevented from entering or leaving an area in extreme circumstances.
 Typically, this would happen if staff believed that allowing the free movement of the pupil would put them or others at unreasonable risk, and would be for as short a time as possible.